BGSpiegl/GCparagon/src/GCparagon/README.md

 `conda activate GCparagon`

-Run the `setup.py` in combination with `pip` to make GCparagon directly executable from the console afterward:
+Run `pip` to make GCparagon directly executable from the

-`python setup.py bdist_wheel && python -m pip install --force-reinstall dist/*.whl`
+console:

+`pip install .`

 After successful setup, GCparagon should be available via the `gcparagon` command.
 For a detailed help, type:
 `gcparagon --help`